Civics Essay Contest

 The Civics Essay Contest is a writing contest for Tennessee students with the intent to encourage students to be actively engaged citizens now and in the future.

-Tennessee students in public, private and home schools in grades PreK to 12 are encouraged to participate in our Civics Essay Contest.
+Tennessee students in public, private and home schools in grades Kindergarten to 12th Grade are encouraged to participate in our Civics Essay Contest.

 The contest, along with the Student Mock Election, is part of the Secretary of State’s civic engagement program.